-The Trust operates under a Memorandum of Understanding with the Department of Conservation (DOC), who administers the land and provides technical advice and guidance on pest control and translocation of birds.
+The Trust operates under a Community Agreement with the Department of Conservation (DOC), who administers the land and provides technical advice and guidance on pest control and translocation of birds.

-The Trust work with the kiwi breeding program Operation Nest Egg.
-They have a breeding pair of kiwi in the forest which have radio tracking devices, and fertilised kiwi eggs are taken to a specialised incubation facility at Kiwi Encounter in Rotorua to give them the best chance of survival.
+The Trust work with the kiwi breeding program Project One (Operation Nest Egg).
+The kiwi in the forest have radio tracking devices, and fertilised kiwi eggs are taken to a specialised incubation facility at Kiwi Encounter in Rotorua to give them the best chance of survival.
 Here the chicks remain in a controlled environment for five to six months to become big enough (at least 1kg) to defend themselves against most predators once they are released.
-Volunteers also carry out kiwi listening surveys over 20 sites to estimate the numbers of mature kiwi within the Otanewainuku forest.
+Volunteers also carry out kiwi listening surveys over 20 sites to estimate the numbers of mature kiwi within the Ōtanewainuku forest.

 How to Help

-Volunteer activities include pest mammal trapping, trap line maintenance, administration, and taking care of the BBQ at work days.
-Volunteers also spend time acting as guides for visitors, especially school parties. providing valuable education on native flora and fauna, and conservation efforts within New Zealand.
+Volunteer activities include pest mammal trapping, trap line maintenance, administration, governance and taking care of the BBQ at work days.
+Volunteers also spend time acting as guides for visitors, especially school parties, providing valuable education on native flora and fauna, and conservation efforts within New Zealand.

 Find Out More